jtahn/Markdown/Blurbs/style, on approaches.md

 			- and since oneliner for ‘what i store’ is immediately under, it’s basically like i’m seeing both at the same time, so it doesnt actually matter which one i see ‘first’ in terms of understanding
 			- so choosing to put the data structure as heading, is more for aesthetics/convenience
 			- ie sometimes i cant fit that oneliner all in a heading

+# clean code
+- write it in a way that helps understand the approach
+	- there's no need to understand alternative ways to write it, that involve like 'combining/inverting loops' and other stuff
+		- that's not what i'm being tested on
+		- if the 'other way to write it' is actually important: then i'll eventually encounter a problem where it matters...aka then, it becomes a fundy/approach
+- make it easy to not just READ, but UNDERSTAND what it is doing
+	- i'll probably remember it better if i understand the code too
+- it's fine to have 'longer code' for these problems: the solutions are so short, that a 'long solution' isn't even that long
+- this generally means, avoid:
+	- oneliners
+	- code that doesn't match up with the intuition/explanation